blog banner desktop image blog banner mobile image

 BR and JM Robotics humans remotely controlling a USV.

-Communication with unmanned surface vehicles is application dependent.
+Communication with uncrewed surface vehicles is application dependent.
 For research needs, real time data may not be necessary.
 A USV on a scientific mission can gather measurements and store the data onboard, waiting until the vessel is retrieved to gather the information gained.

 Remotely piloted search and rescue operations require real time data and will need high quality, low latency communication capability.
 Delivery and salvage missions may or may not need high bandwidth, real time data to be fed back to the operator on shore.